anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Create SharePoint Folder in List
 -----------------------------------------
-Creates a new folder in the document library or list using the specified path.
+Creates a new SharePoint folder in the document library or list using the specified path with the help of Microsoft Flow.

 .. rubric:: Output Parameters